-While directors generally are entitled to discuss matters involving Farmer Mac with their constituents, they are strictly prohibited (unless otherwise permitted by Farmer Mac's confidentiality restrictions described in Section IX below) from allowing non-public or confidential information, be it written or oral, to be (i) shared with any person or entity, including, but not limited to, their constituencies, (ii) used to further the interests of their constituencies, or (iii) used by any person or entity to the detriment of Farmer Mac.
+While directors generally are entitled to discuss matters involving Farmer Mac with their constituents, they are strictly prohibited (unless otherwise permitted by Farmer Mac's confidentiality restrictions described in Section X below) from allowing non-public or confidential information, be it written or oral, to be (i) shared with any Person, including, but not limited to, their constituencies, (ii) used to further the interests of their constituencies, or (iii) used by any Person to the detriment of Farmer Mac.
 That result would violate the director's fiduciary duties to Farmer Mac.